 - Call Member Services at 1-844-881-4146.
 You can also call the phone number on the back of your member ID card.
-A Health Care Concierge can help you find an urgent care center or a participating provider.
+A Health Care Concierge can help you find an urgent care center.
 The Health Care Concierge team is available Monday through Friday from 7 a.m. to 7 p.m. and Saturday from 7 a.m. to 3 p.m.

 - Use UPMC AnywhereCare by visiting UPMCAnywhereCare.com or download the mobile app to have a virtual urgent care visit with a provider.
 He or she can send a prescription to a pharmacy near you, if needed.**

 - Call the UPMC MyHealth 24/7 Nurse Line at 1-866-918-1591.
 A UPMC registered nurse can:

 - Help you determine the right level of care for your symptoms.